 - We are strong proponents of disciplining our animals.
 Dogs, just like children, need guidance in the form of rules.
 However, at no point will we use force, of any kind, to hurt any dog for any reason.
 We do not believe in hitting or abusing animals in any way shape or form.
 Our choice of discipline consists of stern voice, firm touch, and time-outs.

 - All daycare dogs must be picked up by 9 pm.
 There will be no pick-ups after 9 pm.
 If a daycare dog is not picked up before 9 pm, they will stay overnight, and a boarding charge will be applied.

-- We ask that when you are on our property that you practice No touch, no talk, no eye contact.
-Do your best not to touch, talk to, or make eye contact with any of the dogs in our facility.
+- We ask that while you are on our property that you practice ignoring the dogs.
+Do not touch, talk to, or make eye contact with any of our dogs.
 This is very important for the safety of everyone.
 We do our best to screen out aggressive dogs, but dogs are still animals and can be unpredictable towards strangers.

 - We ask that you book your dog’s stay as soon as you know you’re going to need one.
 Up to one year in advance.
 The closer we get to the range in question, the lower the chances that we’ll have room for your pet.

 - Last-minute cancellations aren’t great, but life happens.
 We do not charge for late cancellations, but if we detect a pattern, we may refuse service in the future.